Information About: Eligible Properties

 How long will the construction take?

 It’s important that you discuss start and finish dates with your contractor.
 Generally you can’t move in until the construction is done, so be sure you feel comfortable with the contractor’s proposed schedule.
 It’s best to give yourself extra time in case the contractor is delayed.
-The City requires that all work required for code compliance be completed within 90 days of a new owner purchasing a City-owned property.
-One 90 day extension can be provided in case of weather related or other unexpected delays.
+The City requires that all work required for code compliance be completed within 365 days of a new owner purchasing a City-owned property.

 I’ve read the information on your website but still have questions.
 Is there a number I can call?